(New and Renewal)

-1. Sales donations to Guild on items sold: 20% on items $100.00 or under 30% on items over $100.00.
-A check will be mailed to you a few days after the end of each month.
+1. Sales donations to Guild on items sold: 20% on items $100.00 or under, and 30% on items over $100.00.
+A check will be mailed to the artist a few days after the end of each month.

 2. The Gallery requires no donation on any order or referral a member may obtain by exhibiting his or her work in the Gallery.

-3. Volunteer Incentive: Any active member volunteering 35 or more hours annually to staff the Gallery will pay a 15% donation on sales for one full year.
+3. Any active member volunteering 35 or more hours annually to staff the Gallery will pay only a 15% donation on sales for one full year.

-5. Art Classes & Workshops: All members will be granted a discount on all art and craft classes and workshops given by Guild instructors.
+6. Art Classes & Workshops: All members will be granted a discount on art and craft classes and workshops given by Guild instructors.

-7. A personal Artist Page is available, at no cost, to show pictures of your work on this website.
+8. A personal Artist Page is available, at no cost, to show photographs of your work on this website.
 If you are interested, contact the front desk for more information.

-8. Standards: We reserve the right to reject any members' work which is not the original creation of the artist.
+9. Standards: We reserve the right to reject any members' work which is not the original creation of the artist.
 All work must be original.
 Copies of another's work, kits, or patterns are not acceptable.
-The work should evidence a designer/craftsman nature, and/or reflect one's own style.
+The work should show attention to neatness and craftsmanship, a quality approach to presentation, and an overall professional appearance.
 Commercially produced elements may not comprise a major component of any work.
+We also ask that art be appropriate for viewing by all age groups.

-Upon expiration of membership, any property left at the Gallery by the former member will become the property of the Hanover Area Arts Guild after 60 days.
+Please Note: Upon expiration of membership, any property left at the Gallery by a former member will become the property of the Hanover Area Arts Guild after 60 days.
+The Guild reserves the right to sell or dispose of unclaimed work as it sees fit.

 Procedures for signing in your artwork

-When you are bringing your artwork to be displayed in the Gallery, there is a SIGN-IN binder at the front desk.
-Each item is listed with your assigned artist #, title or description, and price (exception: if you have multiple items of the same price, example packs of cards, a bin of prints, etc.).
-The person at the front desk will answer any questions you may have.
+When you are bringing your artwork to be displayed in the Gallery, there is a sign-in binder at the front desk.
+Each item is listed with your assigned artist #, title or description, and price.
+(Exception: Multiple similar items of the same price, such as note cards.)
+Gallery tags must be completed and attached to artwork.
+Small tags are provided for miniature paintings and other small works.
+Front desk staff will answer any questions you may have.

 Removing your artwork from the Gallery

-Your artwork can be removed anytime the artist desires, during regular business hours, by updating your list in the SIGN-IN/OUT binder (exception: if your artwork is part of a special monthly show, it should remain during the show).
-We recommend that hanging art be rotated with new work every few months, keeping the Gallery fresh with new and changing art.
+Artwork may be removed during regular business hours by updating your list in the sign-in/out binder (If your artwork is part of a special monthly show, it should remain during the entirety of the show).

 Displaying your Art